U.S. flag

 The term "Landouzy-Dejerine muscular dystrophy," used in the past for a syndrome similar or identical to FSHD, is no longer in use.

-Persons with FSHD are sometimes included under the descriptive terms "scapulo-humeral" or "scapulo-peroneal syndromes."
+Persons with FSHD are sometimes included under the descriptive terms "scapulo-humeral" or "scapulo-peroneal" syndromes.

 Prevalence

-The estimated prevalence of FSHD is between four and ten per 100,000 population.
+The estimated prevalence of FSHD is between four and ten in 100,000.
 Sposìto et al [2005] found a prevalence in central Italy of 4.6:100,000.
-Lunt and Harper noted reports of 1:435,000 population in Wisconsin and figures for Europe from 1:17,000 to 1:250,000 population [Lunt & Harper 1991].
-In Wales, the prevalence was 4.4:100,000 population.
-In Netherlands, the prevalence of FSHD may be 2.4:20,000 population, higher than prior estimates [Deenen et al 2014].
+Lunt & Harper [1991] noted reports of 1:435,000 in Wisconsin and figures for Europe from 1:17,000 to 1:250,000.
+In Wales, the prevalence was 4.4:100,000.
+In the Netherlands, the prevalence of FSHD may be 2.4:20,000, higher than prior estimates [Deenen et al 2014].

 Differential Diagnosis